-MPL supports ethical and sustainable procurement of goods and services.
-MPL has a sustainable procurement policy in place that encourages responsible behaviour across the value chain.
+Company supports ethical and sustainable procurement of goods and services.
+We have a sustainable procurement policy in place that encourages responsible behaviour across the value chain.
 By doing so, we aim to reduce negative environmental impact and contribute to a better society in addition to generating overall value for our stakeholders.